This post was updated on September 12, 2023.

 Say hi to Debbie Burns!

 Debbie is a best-selling author who writes happily-ever-afters for her stories’ two- and four-legged stars.
 While her books have earned many awards and commendations, her favorite praise is from readers who’ve been inspired to adopt a pet in need from their local shelter.
-Her sixth book in the Rescue Me series (To Be Loved By You) releases January 25th, 2022, and her first women’s fiction (Summer by the River) is available now.
+Her latest book in the Rescue Me series (You’re My Home) and her first women’s fiction (Summer by the River) are available now.

-Debbie lives in Saint Louis with her family, two thoroughly spoiled rescue dogs, and a ridiculously grumpy Maine Coon cat who (most) everyone loves anyway.
+Debbie lives in Saint Louis with her family, a thoroughly spoiled rescue dog, and a ridiculously grumpy Maine Coon cat who (most) everyone loves anyway.
 Her hobbies include hiking in the Missouri woods, attempting to grow the perfect tomato, birdwatching, and daydreaming, which of course always leads to new story ideas.

 For her latest release info, you can sign up for her newsletter or read more about her at authordebbieburns.com.
 You can also find her on Instagram (@_debbieburns), on Facebook (@authordebbieburns), on BookBub (@AuthorDebbieBurns).

-Debbie’s Rescue Me series is currently a six-book series set in the High Grove Animal Shelter.
-Books one through five are available now, and To Be Loved By You (Rescue Me #6) releases January 25.
+Debbie’s Rescue Me series is currently a seven-book series set in the High Grove Animal Shelter.
+Books one through seven are available now, including her lates, You’re My Home (Rescue Me #7).

 I asked Debbie what inspired her to become a writer, and what inspired her to write this series.